Articles

 Zoom: Am I using A Bryn Mawr Zoom account?

 Bryn Mawr students and employees can use personal or BMC Zoom licenses, although certain features may only be available on a BMC Zoom account .
-This article explains how to tell which one you have logged into from your account profile page. ...
+As a result, you may want to check which account you're using before scheduling or hostin...

 Zoom: Host a meeting

-Before you start , this article assumes you: have created a BMC Zoom account. have downloaded the Zoom desktop or mobile app on the device you are using to host the meeting.* have scheduled a meeting or are launching an ad-hoc m...
+Before you start , you may need to: Create a BMC Zoom account .
+Download the Zoom desktop or mobile app on the device you are using to host the meeting .
+Schedule a meeting in the following ways: In the Zoom web por...

 Zooming in less-than-ideal circumstances